rbertolusso/intubate/README.md

 *intuBag(s)*, as of 2016/08/08, seems to be used for a small bag for bikes (InTuBag, meaning Inner Tub Bag) (https://felvarrom.com/products/intubag-bike-tube-bag-medium-blue-inside?variant=18439367751), but not for anything software related.
-If `intubate` succeeds, they may even end by selling more InTuBags!
+If `intubate` succeeds, they may end selling more InTuBags!

 *intubate*, as of 2016/08/08, seems to be used related to the medical procedure, perhaps